-Crescent City is on the northern California coast, just off US Hwy 101 and only 20 miles from the California state line.
+Crescent City is on the northern California coast, just off US Hwy 101 and only 20 miles from the California-Oregon state line.

 Death Valley - Disneyland - Eureka - Gold Country

-In Death Valley, the earth sheds its mantle of green and gives way to fantastic geologic formations with fanciful names like Devil's Golf Course and Badwater.
-It's the lowest (and hottest) place in the United States, yet its historic National Park lodge, the Furnace Creek Inn offers pamper-me luxury and finer service than you might expect in the middle of the desert.
+In Death Valley, the earth sheds its mantle of green and gives way to fantastic geologic formations with fanciful names like Devil's Golf Course and Badwater Basin.
+It's the lowest (and hottest) place in the United States, yet its historic National Park lodge, the Inn at Death Valley (formerly the Furnace Creek Inn) offers pamper-me luxury and finer service than you might expect in the middle of the desert.